 My friend and I met for our weekly coffee and complaining session when she told me something that shattered everything I’ve ever believed about working from home, like a child who discovers the truth about Santa Claus or investors who realize their tubs filled with Beanie Babies are worthless.

-Thanks to my friend’s husband who claims her work-from-home job doesn’t really count because she doesn’t drive to an office every day, I realized I’ve been living a lie.
-Her husband hasn’t taken into account that she earns more working from home than he does in his corporate job.
-I guess income doesn’t matter…it’s where you work.
+The night before, her husband told her that her work-from-home job wasn’t real because she didn’t go to an office every day.
+He hadn’t taken into account she earns more working from home than he does in his corporate job.
+Apparently, income doesn’t matter…it’s where you work.

 I only hope my clients understand.